Open topic with navigation

 If you do not have a project, see API Monitoring Tutorial to learn how to create API tests in Ready!
 API or SoapUI.

-Note: Only Admin and Co-Admin users can create and configure monitors.
+Note: Only Admin, Co-Admin and Power Users can create and configure monitors.

 Before you upload your Ready!
 API or SoapUI project to AlertSite, make sure it meets the following requirements: